mooreryan/divnet-rs/docs/examples.md

 Check out how the config files and the input files look!

+## Lee data comparison

+For a comparison of the Lee dataset example given in the DivNet docs see [lee_data/lee.md](./lee_data/lee.md).

-There are also some [example scripts](TODO) for getting data out of R and into `divnet-rs` as well as for getting data from `divnet-rs` back in to R.
+The `lee_data` directory also contains some R scripts that you can use as a starting point for getting your data out of R and in to `divnet-rs`, as well as getting the results back in to R.